sourcegraph/handbook/content/departments/security/tooling/entitle.md

 ## What is it?

 Entitle is an authentication and access management system.
 It is a cloud based application that automates access requests, approvals, and revocation of permissions based on custom policies.
-All of this can be done via slack with a simple command “/entitle”.
+All of this can be done via Slack with a simple command “/entitle”.

 ## Why Entitle?